allons42/eBiota/README.md

 1. **GEM.tar.gz**: The eBiota-GEM dataset, containing 21,514 Genome-Scale Metabolic Models (GEMs) constructed using CarveMe based on RefSeq complete genomes.
 2. **Baterial_evaluation.tar.gz**: The evaluation of the ability to uptake substrates and secret productions for all 21,514 GEMs.
 3. **Community_results.tar.gz**: The results calculated from eBiota-GEM includes various combinations for two-bacterial consortia, covering strain IDs, substrates, products, yields, dual-bacterial growth, single-bacterial growth, co-occurrence predictions, and interactions.
-4. **DeepCooc_files.tar.gz**: The parameters of DeepCooc, required by eBiota platform.
+4. **DeepCooc_files.tar.gz**: The parameter files of DeepCooc, required by eBiota platform.

 ## Citation